soniakeys/bio/readme.md

 Bio
 ===

-Bioinformatics alorithms implemented in Go.
+Bioinformatics algorithms implemented in Go.

 Code here is exploratory.
 It is the work of one bioinformatics enthusiast, one with no background in related industry or academics.